Skip to main content

 The review process

-Uploading translations will create a so-called Pull Request (“PR”) on our GitHub translation repository.
+Uploading translations will create a pull request (PR) on our GitHub translation repository.
 This PR will contain a list of changes to our app's translation files.
 Before the changes go live within RemNote, a RemNote developer first needs to review the changes and approve them.

 It may happen that we have questions or require some kind of change to your PR.
 So we recommend you watch your GitHub notifications for replies.
 Depending on your GitHub settings, you’ll usually also get an email when we reply.